bin3xish477/bin3xish477/README.md

   - Learning **Kubernetes** Security
   - Pwning machines on **HackTheBox**
   - Studying advanced WiFi pentesting for my first WiFi pentest
+  - Researching TTPs used by modern threat actors
 - 📫 How to reach me: **arodriguez99@pm.me**